Although there’s not a specific Multiple Sclerosis Diet, practicing a healthy lifestyle and nutrition plan can positively impact how you feel.

 Multiple Sclerosis Diet Tips

-For MS patients, the Mayo Clinic recommends a balanced, lower-fat, high-fiber diet that focuses on natural, unprocessed foods.
+For multiple sclerosis patients, the Mayo Clinic recommends a balanced, lower-fat, high-fiber diet that focuses on natural, unprocessed foods.
 Focus on limiting fat from animal sources and choosing heart-healthy, omega-3-rich sources like olive oil and almond butter.
 Recent studies also show a potential link between high sodium intake and more frequent MS relapses.
 Avoiding salt may seem overwhelming at first, but two great sodium-free seasoning options to keep in your trusty pantry staples are Nutritional Yeast and Trader Joe’s 21 Seasoning Salute — both pack a flavor punch and could help minimize relapses.

-Mediterranean Diet for MS
+Mediterranean Diet for Multiple Sclerosis

 - fruit and vegetables

 - olive oil

 The Mediterranean Diet involves eating poultry, eggs and dairy products only in moderation, and treating red meat as a rare treat.
 Additionally, the diet advises against sugary beverages, added sugars, processed meat, refined grains and oils, and any other highly processed foods.
 Cooking Light is a wonderful resource for additional details as well as suggested recipes to get you started.